 - calcium–30% RDA also contains Vitamin A, Vitamin D, Vitamin E, Riboflavin, Phosphorus, copper, zinc, magnesium, fiber

-downsides: not a good source of protein, (but we only need 8-10% of or calories coming from protein, and this meets those needs)…. added vitamins are not absorbed like naturally occurring ones….calcium carbonate produces intestinal gas
+downsides: not a good source of protein, (but we only need 8-10% of or calories coming from protein, and this meets those needs)…. added vitamins are not absorbed like naturally occurring ones….calcium carbonate produces intestinal gas.

 So as you can see, there are other choices for your “dairy” type drinks for use in feral and recipes, but to quench your thirst, chlorine filtered water is, by far, the #1 best choice for beverages.